 Shapes are another interesting and underutilized part of brand identity.
 From your logo to your package design, the shapes you use will impact the impression you leave on people.
 Round figures, for example, will give a soft and creative air to your designs.

 On the contrary, sharp edges and pointed angles will create a sleek, disciplined look that our minds will translate to reliability, stability, and power.

 All the visual elements of brand identity should work cohesively to be effective.
 Similar to a band, whether you play classical music, heavy metal, or K-pop, the instruments should be in tune with one another to produce a harmonious melody.
 Brand identity is built on the very same principle.

-How to Build a Strong Brand Identity
+How to Create a Strong Brand Identity?

-Whether you’re working on laying the foundations of your new business or going through the laborious process of rebranding, this step-by-step guide will help you along the way.
+Whether you’re working on laying the foundations of your new brand or going through the laborious process of rebranding, this step-by-step guide will help you along the way.
 Building a well-thought-out identity might seem like an intense process, but it’s perfectly manageable with these five actionable steps.

 Set the Foundation